zenvia/zenvia-openapi-spec/spec/tags/email.md

 However, to use your domain, your will need to change or create DNS entries to make this possible.

-How to do this will be described in the e-mail activation console [Zenvia platform](https://app.zenvia.com/home/credentials/email/list)
+The way to do this will be described in the activation console e-mail [Zenvia platform](https://app.zenvia.com/home/credentials/email/list)

 <br>
 Supported content types and sizes: